-The two offices of the USCC share many tasks, including:
+The three offices of the USCC share many tasks, including:

 - Supporting Cochrane entities with a coordinating base in the US or one of its reference countries.

-- Supporting new Cochrane Review Groups (CRGs), Fields, and Methods Groups who want to register with the Collaboration.
+- Supporting new Cochrane Review Groups (CRGs), Fields, and Methods Groups who want to register with Cochrane.

-- Supporting individuals who seek information about and participation in the work of the Collaboration.
+- Supporting individuals who seek information about and participation in the work of Cochrane.

-In addition, each of the two offices of the Center performs unique tasks for the Collaboration:
+In addition, each of the three offices of the Center performs unique tasks for Cochrane:

 Main Office, Baltimore

-The USCC supports the activities of more than 1,400 members of the Collaboration based in the US and its reference countries.
-In addition to providing training and support for review authors, TSCs, RGCs, handsearchers, consumers, healthcare providers, policy makers and others, the main office of USCC works with international colleagues to provide training and support for others in the Collaboration who are responsible for training.
+The USCC supports the activities of more than 1,400 members of Cochrane based in the US and its reference countries.
+In addition to providing training and support for review authors, TSCs, RGCs, handsearchers, consumers, healthcare providers, policy makers and others, the main office of USCC works with international colleagues to provide training and support for others in Cochrane who are responsible for training.